smidm/mendeley-add-citations/README.md

 The whole process takes from **tens of minutes** to **hours**.
 There are pauses between requests to Google Scholar between 10 and 30 seconds.
-It is needed to mitigate beeing blocked by Google for automated access.
+It is needed to mitigate being blocked by Google for automated access.

 License
 -------